MaLSAMi/documentation/docs/machine-learning/shallow-learning.md

 Shallow Learning represents the techniques that are not 'deep learning' or in the case of this project, those of which do not utilize a neural network or multi-layer perceptron.
 Although virtually any technique can be tested under the guise of 'shallow learning', we chose to focus on Support Vector Machines, k-Nearest Neibhbors (kNN), Logistic Regression, Gaussian Naive Bayes, and Decision Trees/Random Forests.
 While these algorithms each have their strenghts and weaknesses, their lightweight and easy implementation makes them easy to test and analyze.
 From the performance of these various algorithms, we can find import trends in the data.

+## Testing Setup

+The shallow learning models were taken from the Sci-kit learn python class.
+The current machine learning pipeline allows the user to develop his or her own shallow learning models if he or she does not wish to use those of sci-kit learn.
+This project uses Sci-kit learn as a beginning point.

+Testing can be done by training on the data, cross-validation, adn grid search.

+Given the extraordinary amount of time that grid search takes, a 'randomized' search was used instead.
+Both of these searches take a list of parameters specified by the user and cross checks them to obtain the best parameters.
+While a grid search will test every parameter value, the ranomized search searches only a small fraction of them.
+This is the default search that we used.
+The developer is welcome to revert to the exhaustive Grid search by toggling the parameter.
+However, the results presented below will show only the results done by a 'randomized' grid search and not an exhaustive one.

+Also, the parameters chosen were completely arbitrary.
+A developer may get different results not only from different hyperparameter selection, but also from different grid search runs.
+The grid search is only used to give a basic idea of what is going on.

 ### Logistic Regression/Classification